Dripdrop12/ipardalis/content/blog/arti/index.md

 title = "Arti"
 date = "2020-04-06"
-tags = ["arti", "artemis", "felipe sanchez", "fantara"] categories = ["breeders"] banner = "img/ambilobe/arti/arti"
+tags = ["arti", "artemis", "felipe sanchez", "fantara"] categories = ["ambilobe"] banner = "img/ambilobe/arti/arti"
 +++

 {{< load-photoswipe >}}

-Arti is a great YBBB from the Kammerflage Fantara line produced by Brian Stewart in partnership with Colorado Chameleons
+Arti is a great YBBB from the Kammerflage Fantara line produced by Brian Stewart in partnership with Colorado Chameleons.
+He brings some great deep blue bars and a yellow body.
+We are very excited to see what he produces in concert with our existing lines!

 {{< gallery dir="/img/ambilobe/arti" />}}